 Isak Mamo Abraham's tombstone, Weissensee cemetery, Berlin.

 The beneficiaries of Isaak's will were two of his brothers - Chaim (Haim) and Mony - and his two nephews - my father Uriel, and his brother Gideon (Gisy).
-Left out from his will was his third brother Moritz.
+Left out from his will was his third brother, my grandfather Moritz.
 It's not clear why he decided to make this exception, and whether this indicates a possible falling out between Isaak and Moritz.

 At the time of his death, Isaak owned or co-owned seven rental properties in Berlin.
 It's not clear what happened to his estate, however what happened to one of the properties would trigger a lengthy lawsuit initiated by Ronya after the war.

-According to documents related to the case, the property was supposedly bought in 1934 by person also named Isaak Abraham.
+According to documents related to the case, the property was supposedly bought in 1934 by a person also named Isaak Abraham.
 After his death in 1938, the property was then sold for a fraction of its value due to the Aryanisation laws.
-According to Ronya, it was difficult to believe in such a coincidence, and she argued that it had to be a hoax as Jews couldn't buy real estate in 1934 but were instead pressured to sell what they owned.
-Despite years of proceedings, the lawsuit ended unsuccessfully in 1957 and Ronya lost the case.
+According to Ronya, it was difficult to believe in such a bizarre coincidence, and she argued that it had to be a hoax since Jews couldn't buy real estate in 1934 but were instead pressured to sell what they owned at a steep discount.
+After years of proceedings, the lawsuit ended unsuccessfully in 1957 and Ronya lost the case.

 - Very Special Thanks:

 - Antonia Belt, for visiting the Weissenssee cemetery on my behalf and taking photos of Isaak's tombstone.